DMGT-TECH/the-usher-server/docs/DEVELOP.md

 See the full database set up and usage instructions in the [database README](../../database).

-### Development Environment Setup Using docker-compose
+### Development Environment Setup using docker compose

-Here are more details on our preferred development configuration, using docker-compose.
-To start a ready-to-go development environment, issue the following command `docker-compose up` in the root directory of the project (above server/ and database/).
+Here are more details on our preferred development configuration, using docker compose.
+To start a ready-to-go development environment, issue the following command `docker compose up` in the root directory of the project (above server/ and database/).
 This command fires up *docker-compose* which runs 3 instances:

 1. Postgres database
 2. The Usher server